xubenben/xujun/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Chief scientist of Baidu’s natural-language processing department and the president of the Baidu Technical Committee
+role: Chief scientist of Baidu’s NLP department and the president of the Baidu Technical Committee

 # Organizations/Affiliations
 organizations: